 Eskom is responsible for the Energy Sector Plan.
 The municipality only receive reports of the implementation, therefore.
-However, the Municipality has conducted its own survey relating to electricity backlog and an Electricity Master Plan was developed and approved by the council on the June 2019.
+However, the Municipality has conducted its own survey relating to electricity backlog and an Electricity Master Plan was developed.

-This Infrastructure Master Plan describes Mkhambathini Local Municipality electrical infrastructure plans and It is a comprehensive technical report that provides detailed information on the organization current infrastructure and on its future infrastructure development plans.
+The Infrastructure Master Plan 2018 describes Mkhambathini Local Municipality electrical infrastructure plans for the financial period 2018/2019 and beyond.
+It is a comprehensive technical report that provides detailed information on the organization current infrastructure and on its future infrastructure development plans.